jwiggerthale/HiL-Machine-Learnig/XAI/Readme.md

 ![alt text](https://github.com/jwiggerthale/HiL-Machine-Learnig/blob/main/XAI/Monte%20Carlo%20Dropout/XceptionUncertainties.png)

 The figure shows that uncertainties for wrong prediction tend to be higher but the differences between wrong and correct predictions are not as clear.
-Therefore, we use the VGG16-uncertainty scores as indicator when model to inform the operator.
+Therefore, we use the VGG16-uncertainty scores as indicator when to inform the operator.

 ## Model-Combination for More Reliability
 As an additional measure, we inform the operator when the two models predict differently.
 Beyond that, we use a combined model uncertainty score.
-To identify an appropriate weighting factor for that score, we identify all images where both models predict wrongly (script https://github.com/jwiggerthale/HiL-Machine-Learnig/blob/main/XAI/Monte%20Carlo%20Dropout/CombinedUncertainty.py).
-This is based on the assumption that images where one of the two models predicts wrongly are already identified as the other model predicts correctly and the operator is therfore warned due to the conflicting predictions.
-Number of false positives and false negatives for different weights are visualzed in an plot (https://github.com/jwiggerthale/HiL-Machine-Learnig/blob/main/XAI/Monte%20Carlo%20Dropout/CombinedUncertainty.png)
+The combined score and its basic examination is implemented in files with prefix 04.

+Finally, we identify appropriate threholds for VGG16 model uncertainty and the combined uncertainty.
+Here, we strive to minimize false postives and false negatives.
+The exact thresholds should be adapted to the criticality of the use case.
+Implementation and results of the step can be found in files with prefix 05.